HyperGameDev/Alien-Meat-World-0.1/readme.md

 This is the github repo for the game Lýz makes in her streams.
 Find the streams [here](https://www.patreon.com/HyperGameDev).
 Thanks to everyone [here](https://docs.google.com/spreadsheets/d/18sNHRUy0WmAL3Gzo8xI9gAq4eJD3nLzMznWri01CLxQ/edit?usp=sharing) for your contributions!

+## 🔨 How to Set Up

+Make sure you have Blender integrated with your Godot Editor, otherwise the project won't load.
+1. Go to Project Settings in Godot
+2. Turn "Advanced Settings" on
+3. Search "Blender"
+4. Enable Blender
+5. Go to Editor Settings
+6. Search "Blender"
+7. Set the file path to the folder that contains Blender.exe

 ## 🔗 Links

 [![Patreon](https://img.shields.io/badge/patreon-FF424D?style=for-the-badge&logo=patreon&logoColor=white)](https://www.patreon.com/HyperGameDev)